 documentation is also delivered in Markdown

-format in docs_website/docs
+format in docs_website/docs.

 You can make configuration changes with the Admin UI at

-or by directly editing configuration files,
+https://localhost:10001/admin or by directly editing configuration files,

-then re-running make
+then re-running make.

 In general, you must: